All Episodes

 So I just wanted to point that out.

-Here's the story on the uh electric car.
+Here's the story on the electric car.

-The $100,000 Fisker automotive luxury sports car called the Karma died during consumer report speed testing this week for reasons that are still unknown, leaving the struggling electric car startup with another blow to its image.
+The $100,000 Fisker automotive luxury sports car called the Karma died during consumer reports speed testing this week for reasons that are still unknown, leaving the struggling electric car startup with another blow to its image.

 It's a little disconcerting.

-In a statement, Fisker said it was assessing the source of the problem that caused its karma plug-in hybrid to fail.
+In a statement, Fisker said it was assessing the source of the problem that caused its Karma plug-in hybrid to fail.

 Fisker dispatched two engineers Wednesday night to examine the car.